Organic operations systems

 Processes & Flow

-The things people do in an organization are not without context; rather they are steps in processes, which is what a professional organization does.
+The things people and agents do in an organization are not without context; rather they are steps in processes, which constitute what a professional organization does.

-Engaging OS benefits from the insight that users’ tasks and organizations’ processes are not separate settings but simply different approaches to the same phenomenon.
-In Engaging OS a process is therefore a set of tasks framed by some controls.
+Engaging OS benefits from the insight that users’ actions and organizations’ workflows are simply different approaches to the same phenomenon.
+In Engaging OS a process is therefore a set of operations and the ports and consoles required to perform them.

 Integrations & interoperability